Boston health care worker who experienced reaction to Moderna coronavirus vaccine has history of allergies

 This is the first known case of allergic reaction from a Moderna coronavirus vaccine, although there have been at least six similar reported cases in the United States associated with the Pfizer/BioNTech vaccine.

 “After I got the vaccine, I felt tachycardic, but I felt like it was probably anxiety because I was scared after learning about Pfizer’s reactions in the US, especially with those people who have shellfish allergies, like me,” Dr. Hossein Sadrzadeh explained to CNN.
-Tachycardia is a medical term that means rapid or irregular heartbeat.
+Tachycardia is a medical term for a heart rate over 100 beats per minute.

 After having his vitals checked, Sadrzadeh realized his heart rate had spiked.